What is the CSS Profile & How do I Complete It?

-If you’re applying to one of the ~400 colleges that use the CSS Profile, you will likely need to complete the CSS Profile in addition to the FAFSA.
+If you’re applying to one of the ~400 colleges that use the CSS Profile, you will likely need to complete it in addition to the FAFSA.
 Some of these colleges require the CSS profile, others recommend it.
 In either case, participating colleges use the CSS Profile to determine students’ level of non-federal financial need.

-This means, if you’re applying to any CSS Profile schools, in order to receive all the tuition-assistance, institutional scholarships and grants you’re eligible for, you’ll want to fill out the CSS Profile.
+If you’re applying to any CSS Profile schools, in order to receive all the tuition-assistance, institutional scholarships, and grants you’re eligible for, you’ll want to fill out the CSS Profile.

 Where do I start the CSS Profile, what info will I need, and when’s it due?

 - W-2 forms and other records of current year income

 - Records of untaxed income and benefits for the current and previous tax years